 - Moreover, make sure that your knees and ankles are in a straight line.

-- Try to rest your arm beside your body and at the same time, your palm should face towards the ground or the floor.
+- Try to rest your arm beside your body; your palm should face the ground or the floor.

 - Moreover, you need to put your body weight on your arms, shoulders, and feet.